kmoonsun/oo7/README.md

 NOTE: You should agree with the licensing agreement (LICENSE.pdf) before using the tool.

 ## Directory orgnization:
-    ./check                # the lisp files for ddtbd (oo7 core engine) ./ddtbd                # the source code for spectre detection ./toy                  # a toy example from Spectre paper: https://spectreattack.com/spectre.pdf ./tool                 # a tool to profile the output (incidents) of the detection
+    ./check                # the lisp files for ddtbd (core engine of oo7) ./ddtbd                # the source code for spectre detection ./toy                  # a toy example from Spectre paper: https://spectreattack.com/spectre.pdf ./tool                 # a tool to profile the output (incidents) of the detection